 1) What question in bioinformatics interests you most?

 2) Describe your research experience(s) (include information on any publications).

 3) This statement is also a means of helping us match your academic and research interests with those of our faculty and should only contain details that will aid the Admissions Committee in evaluating your application.

 - Your CV should cover relevant skills and experience for bioinformatics, including URL links to research or software projects you have worked on.

 1) uploaded as part of your online application

-2) mailed to the Bioinformatics program.
-While you may upload unofficial copies of your transcripts as part of your application, send official transcripts directly to Bioinformatics.
+2) While you may upload unofficial copies of your transcripts as part of your application, if and only if you’re invited for an on-campus interview, please have your institution send official transcripts directly to Bioinformatics (Please Note: Transcripts sent prematurely before the invite will be discarded and not reviewed).
 One official transcript is required, in the original language, from each academic institution you have attended.
-(If English is not the original language, also provide one official copy in an authorized, complete, and exact English translation) Transcripts should be mailed to Bioinformatics at the following address:
+(If English is not the original language, also provide one official copy in an authorized, complete, and exact original language and English translation, plus any other required official documents from your home institution.
+For questions about your home institution and what UCLA Graduate Division requires based on your home country, please review these two links: “UCLA Grad Division International Applicants to Graduate School” and “UCLA Grad Division Required Academic Records”).
+Transcripts should be mailed to Bioinformatics at the following address:

 UCLA Bioinformatics Interdepartmental Ph.D.
 Program

 - The institution code for UCLA is 4837 (For TOEFL).

 - The TOEFL department code is 30 (Other Biological Sciences).